Junklea/task-tracker/README.md

 Task Tracker App Build with React

-TODO: Backend to make the data persistent
+[*]: Backend to make the data persistent
+[ ]: Implement jwt and user system
+[ ]: Implement user task relationship
+[ ]: Add login and signup to frontend
+[ ]: Add error handling for backend and frontend
+[ ]: Set up droplet and host website